Media Culture and Art Theories

-Admission to this program is contingent on the completion of a scientific bachelor program, e.g. in media or film studies, art history, art theories, gender or cultural studies or a comparable program.
-If the student has graduated from an art-oriented bachelor program, theoretical-scientific classes with minimum 24 ETCS credits must be documented as already completed.
+Admission to this programme is contingent on the completion of a scientific bachelor programme, e.g. in media or film studies, art history, art theories, gender or cultural studies or a comparable programme.
+If the student has graduated from an art-oriented bachelor programme, theoretical-scientific classes with minimum 24 ETCS credits must be documented as already completed.
 These classes must include an introduction to scientific work and at least two seminars in the fields of media theory, art history/theory, cultural or gender studies.

-Though some classes are offered in English, students must be capable to read and speak German (ÖSD certificate B1 with min.
-210 points or B2 with min.
-75 points).
+Though some classes are offered in English, students must be capable to read and speak German (certificate B2).

 Location of the Department Media Culture and Art Theories (MKKT)

 4020 Linz | Austria